Riley Loos

 Riley Austin Loos (born October 6, 2000) is an American artistic gymnast.
 He was a member of the gold medal-winning team at both the 2018 and 2022 Pan American Championships.
-He is a member of the United States men's national gymnastics team and currently competing in collegiate gymnastics for Stanford.
+He has been a United States men's national gymnastics team member and competed in collegiate gymnastics for Stanford.

-Personal life
+Early life and education

 Loos was born in Folsom, California on October 6, 2000, to Greg and Stephanie Loos.
 He has two sisters.
+He attended Oak Ridge High School and later enrolled at Stanford University to pursue gymnastics.

 Gymnastics career

 2018

-In January 2018 Loos competed at the RD761 International Junior Team Cup where he helped USA finish third in the team competition.
-Individually he finished seventh in the all-around and won silver on floor exercise and bronze on vault.
+In January 2018, Loos competed at the RD761 International Junior Team Cup, where he helped the USA finish third in the team competition.
+Individually, he finished seventh in the all-around and won silver on floor exercise and bronze on vault.
 In August Loos competed at the U.S. National Championships in the junior 17-18 division.
 He placed second in the all-around behind Brandon Briones.
 Loos was selected to represent the United States at the Pan American Championships alongside Cameron Bock, Spencer Goodell, Kanji Oyama, and Genki Suzuki.
 Loos helped the United States win gold as a team.